tidelabs/tidechain/docs/governance.md

 Example:

 Assume:
-- We only have 1_500 TIDE tokens in total.
+- We only have 1_500 TIFI tokens in total.
 - Public proposal

-John  - 500 TIDE
+John  - 500 TIFI
-Peter - 100 TIDE
+Peter - 100 TIFI
-Lilly - 150 TIDE
+Lilly - 150 TIFI
-JJ    - 150 TIDE
+JJ    - 150 TIFI
-Ken   - 600 TIDE
+Ken   - 600 TIFI

 John: Votes `Yes` for a 4 week lock period  => 500 * 1 = 500 Votes